neondatabase/website/content/docs/extensions/hstore.md

 **Check if a hstore contains any of the specified keys**

-The `?|` operator is used to check if a `hstore` contains any of the keys specified in the right operand.
+The `?|` operator is used to check if an `hstore` contains any of the keys specified in the right operand.
 For example, the query below returns all products that have either a `screen_size` or `megapixels` attribute.

 ```sql
 SELECT id, name